yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 You may need to implement some form of connection pooling.

-If the number of connections is continuously higher than 80%, your workload may also exceed the capacity of your cluster.
+If the number of connections is continuously higher than 60%, your workload may also exceed the capacity of your cluster.
+Be sure to size your cluster with enough spare capacity to remain fault tolerant during maintenance events and outages.
+For example, during an outage or a rolling restart for maintenance, a 3 node cluster loses a third of its capacity.
+The remaining nodes need to be able to handle the traffic from the absent node.

 To add connection capacity, scale your cluster by adding vCPUs or nodes.
 Refer to [Scale and configure clusters](../../cloud-clusters/configure-clusters/).

 ### Billing alerts